miazga-git/Portswigger-Academy-Walkthrough/Insecure deserialization/PRAC - Modifying serialized data types.md

 I decided to try to provide 0 as access_token and it's type is integer instead of string, so now during comparison provided 0 and some access_token as string I should always get TRUE.
 I also changed user to administrator.

-I need to encode by base64 and the url encode followed string and use this in requests.
+I needed to encode by base64 and the url encode followed string and use this in requests.

-*However I did everything as in solution but in my case lab was not working.*